 Impulses are a natural part of life.
-What separates humans from other species is in our ability to control our urges.
+Part of what separates humans from other species is our ability to control our urges.
 Impulse control is how we demonstrate psychological maturity and excel in society.
-The simple concept of “think before you act” isn’t quite so easy for everyone, however.
+However, the simple concept of “think before you act” isn’t quite so easy for everyone.

 What Are Impulse Control Disorders

-A person is afflicted by an impulse control disorder (ICD) when he or she absolutely can’t resist the urge to do something.
-This goes well beyond the incessant and occasional need to give in to temptation and order an extra-large fries at your favorite fast food establishment.
+A person is afflicted with an impulse control disorder (ICD) when he or she absolutely cannot resist the urge to do something.
+This goes well beyond the occasional need to give in to temptation and order extra-large fries at a fast-food establishment.

-The actions displayed in a person with an impulse control disorder are usually harmful and can be targeted toward themselves or other people.
-Impulsive behavior disorders are a broad category and were once known to span from drug addictions to paraphilic sexual fantasies.
-However, updates to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) reallocated some of what were once considered ICDs, such as compulsive gambling and sexual addiction, into another classification.
-It is common to see other addictive behaviors in a person with an ICD as the inability to maintain control over one’s impulses is a common characteristic.
+The actions displayed by a person with an impulse control disorder are usually harmful to oneself or toward other people.
+Impulsive behavior disorders span a broad category and were once known to range from drug addictions to paraphilic sexual fantasies.
+However, updates to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) recategorized some of what were once considered ICDs, such as compulsive gambling and sexual addiction, into another classification.
+It is common to see other addictive behaviors in a person with an ICD as an inability to maintain control over one’s impulses.